Watch Lonzo Ball's Amazing Lob To Zach LaVine

 Lonzo Ball threw a great lob to Zach LaVine during the game between the Brooklyn Nets and Chicago Bulls.

-The Chicago Bulls are hosting the Brooklyn Nets on Wednesday night, and the game is between the two best teams in the Eastern Conference.

-The Bulls came into the game with a 27-11 record, and the Nets came in at 25-14 just 2.5 games behind the Bulls.
+The Brooklyn Nets crushed the Chicago Bulls in Illinois 138-112 on Wednesday night.

-During the game in Chicago, Lonzo Ball threw an amazing lob to Zach LaVine, who dunked the ball.
+However, in the first quarter (before the game got out of hand for the Bulls), Lonzo Ball threw an amazing lob to Zach LaVine, who dunked the ball.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of the NBA.

-After missing the playoffs every year since 2017, the Bulls appear likely to be a playoff team, and the additions of Ball, Alex Caruso and DeMar DeRozan, have been brilliant.
+Currently, the Bulls have a long playoff drought of four seasons, but that appears as if it will change this season.

-The Nets lost in the second round of the playoffs last season, but are expected to be a team contending for a title.
+As for the Nets, they are expected to a be a team who is competing for titles.

 Related stories on NBA basketball